 There may be a handful of teams in each league (typically 5 or less) that do not get a spot in a league.
 We get down to a number that just doesn't make a complete league.
 We can't start a league with just 2 teams.
 You'd play each other every week.

 Instead, these wait list teams are our first teams to call when openings become available during the season.
 We experience a number of no-shows and other forfeits during the first 2 weeks of the regular season.
 When those happen, we drop the no-show team and call our wait list teams (in order, still) to ask if they want that spot for the rest of the season.
 This tends to get all the rest of teams in, it just takes some patience.

-Wait list teams remaining on the list after the Wait List Team Placement Session and awaiting forfeits and no-shows are welcome to contact our office to inquire about their status on the list.
+Wait list teams remaining on the list after spots have been filled and awaiting forfeits and no-shows are welcome to contact our office to inquire about their status on the list.
 We can tell you what number you are, for example.
 However, we have to wait for games to be played before we know who no-shows.
-So sometimes there a bit of a wait between the captains meeting and when we'll have some real information for you.
+So sometimes there a bit of a wait between the schedules being released and when we'll have some real information for you.